inkytonik/kiama/wiki/Attribution.md

 translation.
 The new tree can have attributes in just the same way as the nodes in the main tree.

-At the moment, the root of a tree-value attribute is always unrelated to the main tree.
-In a future version of Kiama there will be a mechanism to attach a calculated tree to another node, so that parent references will be propagated to that node.
-We also plan to support _forwarded attributes_ where attributes of a tree-valued attribute can be automatically referred to another node.

 ## Parameterised attributes

 A common way to define a reference attribute is by a search process